 Employees are still liable to pay the Student Activities Fee, University Consolidated Services Fee and the Techology Fee; these fees are not refundable.

 Matriculated students may audit courses in which they have an interest so that they can increase their knowledge and proficiency.
+Independent Study courses cannot be audited.

 Non-degree students interested in auditing courses at The Graduate Center should consult the Office of the Registrar for registration eligibility.
 Enrollment in courses by students who have not been accepted for admission to The Graduate Center is at the discretion of each academic program.
 In no instance will anyone be permitted to accumulate a total of more than two courses or eight credits (whichever is less) as a nonmatriculant without written approval from the Office of the Vice President for Student Affairs.